telerik/kendo-ui-core/docs/intro/getting-started.md

 [Bower](http://bower.io/) is a popular package manager for the web.

-Kendo UI maintains two bower packages, namely Kendo UI Core and Kendo UI Professional.
+Kendo UI maintains 2 bower packages, namely Kendo UI Core and Kendo UI Professional.
 Official releases, service packs and internal builds are uploaded to both of them.

-> The professional bower package is available only for licensed user accounts.
-It is not accessible for trial accounts.
-For the list of Kendo UI widgets and frameworks supported by the Kendo UI Core and the Kendo UI Professional bundles, refer to the [Bundle Support for Kendo UI Widgets and Frameworks](http://docs.telerik.com/kendo-ui/intro/list-of-widgets)
+> Kendo UI Professional bower package is available for licensed user accounts only.
+Check out the list of Kendo UI components and their bundle support [here](http://docs.telerik.com/kendo-ui/intro/list-of-widgets).

-### Install Kendo UI Core Bower Package
+### Option 1: Install Kendo UI Core Bower Package

-The Kendo UI Core Bower package is available as a [public GitHub repository](https://github.com/kendo-labs/bower-kendo-ui) and is also registered as `kendo-ui-core` in the bower registry.
+The Kendo UI Core Bower package is available as a [public GitHub repository](https://github.com/kendo-labs/bower-kendo-ui) and is also registered as `kendo-ui-core` in the bower registry:

 ```sh
 bower install kendo-ui-core
 ```

-### Install Kendo UI Professional Bower Package
+### Option 2: Install Kendo UI Professional Bower Package

 The Kendo UI Professional Bower Package is hosted as a [private GitHub repository](https://bower.telerik.com).
-To access it, you need an active account for !!!Telerik Platform.
-Bower will prompt for your username and password during the installation and update processes.
+To access it, you need an active account for Telerik Platform.
+Bower will prompt for your username and password during the installation and update processes:

 ```sh
 bower install https://bower.telerik.com/bower-kendo-ui.git